euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 ### Continuous distributions

 Are used on events that track time or distance.
-This are curves in comparison to bars used
+This are curves in comparison to bars used in discrete distributions.

+- Normal distribution.
+Often observed in most natural events.
+Extreme values in a distribution curve are called **Outliers** and don't feature frequ.

 ### Notation
 A notation to define the type of distribution from a sample or population can be expressed as (variable, type and characteristics):